 We now generate some synthetic data to demonstrate how classical scaling can precisely determine the original dimensionality of data points that are from a Euclidean space.
 First, we generate 360 random points in a unit hyper cube with different dimensions and compute the corresponding distance matrix for each data set.
 Fig. 1(a) shows the scree plot of the eigenvalues obtained using classical scaling.
-The eigenvalues are normalized by the largest value (This will be the same for the rest of the paper).
-We see from Fig. 1(a) that the eigenvalues vanish right after the dimensionality of the underlying Euclidean space where the data points are from, providing an unambiguous cut-off to uncover the original dimensionality.
-We now illustrate what happens when distances among data points are not precisely Euclidean (e.g., due to measurement errors).
-We add noise to the synthetically generated Euclidean data sets as follows: the noise component in the data is $d \times (1 + f)$, where d is the original Euclidean distance and f is a randomly selected number from (-p, p).
+The eigenvalues are normalized by the largest value (this will be the same for the rest of thise paper).
+We see from Fig. 1(a) that the eigenvalues vanish right after the dimensionality of the underlying Euclidean space where the data points are from, providing an unambiguous cutoff to uncover the original dimensionality.
+We now illustrate what happens when distances among data points

+Fig. 2.
+The eigenvalue scree plot of network distance matrices.

+TABLE I DATA SETS USED IN THIS PAPER.
+THE NUMBER OF NODES IS CHOSEN TO MAKE THE MATRIX COMPLETE AND SQUARE are not precisely Euclidean (e.g., due to measurement errors).
+We add noise to the synthetically generated Euclidean data sets as follows: the noise component in the data is $d \times (1 + f)$ , where d is the original Euclidean distance and f is a randomly selected number from (-p, p).
 We use p = 0.05 and p = 0.1 for the illustration below.
-We observe in Fig. 1(b) that the first r eigenvalues are positive, and are nearly the same as in the case without noise, where r represents the actual dimension of the data set.
+We observe in Fig. 1(b) that the first r eigenvalues are positive and are nearly the same as in the case without noise, where r represents the actual dimension of the data set.
 Beyond these eigenvalues, we observe only small negative eigenvalues.
 As the noise increases, the magnitudes of negative eigenvalues increase slightly.
 It is clear that as the data set deviates from Euclidean more, the magnitudes of the negative eigenvalues become larger.

 Data Set Nodes Date

-King462 ([12]) 462 8/9/2004
+King462 462 8/9/2004

-King2305 ([13]) 2305 2004
+King2305 ([12]) 2305 2004

-PlanetLab ([14]) 148 9/30/2005
+PlanetLab 148 9/30/2005

-Ng02 ([15]) 19 May 2001
+Ng024 19 May 2001